 A notary public in the USA does not need to be a lawyer and it is very common for documents to be notarised in the States.
 It is an administrative function and your realtor may be surprised at the fees and requirements of notaries outside of the USA.

-Our experience has shown that even though “notarized” means something different in America, you will still need to get the documents “notarised by a notary public in the UK if you are signing the documents in the UK.
+Our experience has shown that even though “notarized” means something different in America, you will still need to get the documents “notarised” by a notary public in the UK.
 A solicitor will not be accepted.
-You may be able to get the documents notarised at the US embassy in London.